What to watch for today

 Apple cut orders for the iPhone 5c.
 The decision to make fewer of the company’s new low-end smartphones could be a warning sign that consumers aren’t buying many of them.

-agreed to pay a $100 million fine to the Commodity Futures Trading Commission, which was not party to an earlier $920 million settlement, and acknowledged that its “London Whale” trading fiasco was “recklessly manipulative.”
+JP Morgan paid up, again.
+The bank has agreed to pay a $100 million fine to the Commodity Futures Trading Commission, which was not party to an earlier $920 million settlement, and acknowledged that its “London Whale” trading fiasco was “recklessly manipulative.”

 Roberto A. Ferdman on the dangerous state of the global food industry. ”Food consumption has exceeded food production for five of last ten years, and it appears to have caught up with us.
 World grain reserves haven’t been this low since 1974.
 Without a healthy level of reserves to fall back on, the world is woefully unprepared for any and all unexpected bouts of severe weather.
 Meager harvests by any of the world’s main exporters of grain, which includes corn, wheat and rice, could leave significant portions of the earth without enough food.
 Compounding the problem are spiking global food prices: Dangerously low reserves have pushed food prices up to near record levels.”
 Read more here.